 Protecting and securing private keys is essential to the Bitcoin and/or BCT ecosystems.
 Losing your private key implies losing access to all the assets recorded on a Blockchain and make you WannaCry.
 Hackers stealing private keys will gain immediate access to all associated assets and identities.
 Proving that a Bitcoin or BCT private key is indeed yours might be cumbersome if not impossible now.

 Users could also encrypt private keys to enhance security.
 Using the private key will first require decryption.
-However, this method usually requires generating a password which must be safely managed by the end user.
+However, this method usually requires generating a password that must be safely managed by the end-user.

-End users thus need to properly manage private keys which in turn might need some investment in wallets and demand good skills.
+Thus, end-users need to properly manage private keys that might need some investment in wallets and demand good skills.